abenaoboateng/Portfolio/README.md

 [LinkedIn](https://www.linkedin.com/in/abena-boateng-/) &  [Resume](assets/Maame_Abena_Boateng_Resume_Official.pdf)

 # Education
-Student at the University of Texas at Austin, Class of 2025
+Student at the University of Texas at Austin, May 2025
 Public Health Biostatistics and Informatics, BS Applied Statistical Modeling Certficate